o3de/o3de.org/content/docs/welcomeguide/wg-getstarted.md

 Often times, the best way to learn is *to do*\.
 Open 3D Engine was designed and created to help you make games, not read docs, so let's make your first game\!

 We've designed a very simple game that can be built in a few hours with Open 3D Engine\.
-As you work through the tutorials in order, you'll learn about the different features and workflows in Lumberyard, and build comfort with the Lumberyard Editor interface\.
+As you work through the tutorials in order, you'll learn about the different features and workflows in O3DE, and build comfort with the O3DE Editor interface\.

 At the end, you'll have a simple packaged version of a game you can share\.
-It won't win any awards, but you'll understand the myriad features of Lumberyard, from slices and components to physics to scripting to input and audio support\.
+It won't win any awards, but you'll understand the myriad features of O3DE, from slices and components to physics to scripting to input and audio support\.

 **Note**
 If you don't want to read at all, check out [the video playlist for this tutorial series](https://www.youtube.com/playlist?list=PLjd5NhkT3LshLaEZY6R6HFBr6xSaI2tHF)\.
 We're not judging\.
 Words are inefficient\!